The Last Poets

 De Centrale (Kraankindersstraat 2, 9000 Gent)

-It is with great enthusiasm that De Centrale and VIERNULVIER welcome the legendary The Last Poets - Abiodun Oyewole, Felipe Luciano, Sharrif Simmons and Baba Don - to Ghent, and this on the evening before World Poetry Day and the International Day Against Racism.
+De Centrale and VIERNULVIER welcome the legendary The Last Poets - Abiodun Oyewole, Felipe Luciano, Sharrif Simmons and Baba Don - in Ghent